Serious at The Troubadour on Halloween in '97.

 We continued to play around but the band was strictly a novelty act, and though Sammy was placing his bets that lightning would strike twice and fame would be his again, Mark and I were not so confident in that scenario.
 The joke was getting old, Lacey was exceptionally aggravating to deal with, and I was ready to bail.
 We did our last show in Hollywood (with C.C.
 DeVille in attendance) in January of 1999 and I moved back to the east coast two days later.
 And with that came the close of a dynamic and colorful twenty year chapter of my life.

 In retrospect, my six years in Los Angeles had been interesting to say the least.
 I don't know if I accomplished exactly what I moved out there to do, but it was a hell of a ride and I wouldn't trade it for anything.
 At the very least, I can say that I got to perform at every major rock and roll venue in Hollywood and beyond.
 As had been a consistent theme in my activities in the world of performing music, I had also arrived in LA the year the scene died.
 I visited LA in '91 before Gazzarri's burned down and the strip was alive and wild.
 There were numerous rock and roll radio stations like Pirate Radio, etc. but when I moved there in '93, all this was gone.
 LA had been rock and roll central for thirty years and I got there just after the last wave.
 It also seemed that if a band didn't have a big money machine rolling behind it for major promotion and expensive pay-to-play gigs, you would get completely lost in the sauce.
-There were literally tens of thousands of bands in that town, which is illustrated well in the following LA Weekly cartoon which I like to call "The Trouble with LA."
+There were thousands of bands in that town, which is illustrated well in the following LA Weekly cartoon which I like to call "The Trouble with LA."

 Now, that may all sound like rationalizing, and I suppose to some degree it is, but when it was all said and done, I can honestly say I had consistently larger crowds at the shows I had done on the east coast.
 I had left New York with the idea that I'd rather deal with some tough competition if I could get a shot at the bigs.
 But getting completely lost in LA's shifting sea of rock and roll anonymity wasn't exactly what I had in mind and now my priorities were beginning to change.
 An audience is a beautiful thing, no matter what town you're in, and my thoughts on performing music were coming back around full circle to a philosophy that allowed something to be said for being a big fish in a small pond after all.